-The Faculty of the school consists of a Kindergarten teacher, Nursery teacher, Cook/Teacher Assistant, Teacher Assistant, plus a part-time administrator and administrative assistant.
-The faculty meets Thursday afternoons to study the educational works of Rudolf Steiner and others, to discuss the children and their progress through the curriculum as well as upcoming festivals or other particular calendar events.
+The Faculty of the school consists of Kindergarten teachers, Nursery teachers, an Infant teacher, Cook/Teacher's Assistant, Program Director, and Part-time Administrator, and School Mentor.
+The faculty meets weekly to study the educational works of Rudolf Steiner and others, discuss the children and their progress through the curriculum, and upcoming festivals or other particular calendar events.
 A part of each meeting is also given over to administrative work.
-All full-time and part-time teachers belong to the College of Teachers who take part in specific administrative functions of the school.
+All full-time and part-time teachers take part in specific administrative functions of the school.
 The whole faculty develops and implements policies in areas of concern/need/interest.
-In this way all teachers play an active part in running the school.
 Specific areas of concern are as follows: